parmvirthind/tweeter/README.md

 # Tweeter Project

-A simple single-page AJAX-based Twitter clone that uses jQuery, HTML5, and CSS3.
+A simple and responsive single-page AJAX-based Twitter clone that uses jQuery, HTML5, and CSS3.

 ## Screenshots